PROFILE

 and the High Court.

-In 1972, the present king, Jigme Singye
+In 1972, Jigme Singye Wangchuck ascended the

-Wanchuck, ascended the throne at age 16.
-He has
+throne at age 16.
+He emphasized modern

-emphasized modern education, decentralization of
+education, decentralization of governance, the

-governance, the development of hydroelectricity
+development of hydroelectricity and tourism and

-and tourism and improvements in rural
+improvements in rural developments.
+He was

-an overarching development philosophy of "Gross
+overarching development philosophy of "Gross

 National Happiness."
 It recognizes that there